QwenLM/Qwen/README.md

 #### 🤗 Transformers

-To use Qwen-7B-Chat for the inference, all you need to do is to input a few lines of codes as demonstrated below:
+To use Qwen-7B-Chat for the inference, all you need to do is to input a few lines of codes as demonstrated below.
+However, **please make sure that you are using the latest code.**

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer